QTP - Descriptive Programming

-Script is developed using description Objects that depends upon the properties used and their corresponding values.
-Then these descriptions are used to build the script.
+Script is developed using Description Objects that depend upon the properties used and their corresponding values.
+Then, these descriptions are used to build the script.

 'Creating a description object Set btncalc = Description.Create() 'Add descriptions and properties btncalc("type").value = "Button" btncalc("name").value = "calculate" btncalc("html tag").value = "INPUT" ' Use the same to script it Browser("Math Calc").Page("Num Calculator").WebButton(btncalc).Click

-The description of the objects are developed using the properties and values as strings as shown below.
+The description of the objects is developed using the properties and values as strings as shown below.

 Browser("Math Calc").Page("Num Calculator").WebButton("html tag:=INPUT","type:=Button","name:=calculate").Click

-QTP provides the ChildObjects method which enables us to create a collection of objects.
-The parent objects preceeds ChildObjects.
+QTP provides the ChildObjects method, which enables us to create a collection of objects.
+The parent objects precedes ChildObjects.

 Dim oDesc Set oDesc = Description.Create oDesc("micclass").value = "Link" 'Find all the Links Set obj = Browser("Math Calc").Page("Math Calc").ChildObjects(oDesc) Dim i 'obj.Count value has the number of links in the page For i = 0 to obj.Count - 1 'get the name of all the links in the page x = obj(i).GetROProperty("innerhtml") print x Next

-Descriptive programming is used to script based on ordinal identifiers which will enable QTP to act on those objects when two or more objects have same properties.
+Descriptive programming is used to write the script based on ordinal identifiers, which will enable QTP to act on those objects when two or more objects have the same properties.